mapbox/tilesets-cli/README.md

 tilesets estimate-cu <tileset> -s/--sources <sources> -b/--num-bands <number> --raw
 ```

 Estimates the CU value of a tileset before publishing it.
 This is useful to understand the estimated cost a given tileset before you start processing the data.
-Note: This is currently only available to tileset recipes with type `raster` and `rasterarray`.
+Note: This is currently only available to tileset recipes with type `raster` or `rasterarray`.

+See https://docs.mapbox.com/help/glossary/compute-unit/ for more information.

 Flags:
 - `-s` or `--sources` [optional]: Local path to the sources that your recipe points at.
 This is highly recommeneded.